DenkoProg/scientific-rag/ops/README_SPACES.md

 ## 💡 Example Questions

 - "What are the main approaches to quantum error correction?"
-- "Explain the mechanisms of plasma confinement in tokamaks"
+- "Explain the mechanisms of plasma confinement"
-- "How do quantum entanglement experiments validate Bell's inequality?"
+- "How do systems enable precise gene editing?"
-- "What are the challenges in achieving nuclear fusion plasma stability?"
+- "What role do protein folding dynamics play in neurodegenerative diseases?"

 ## 📄 License